 What is the issue?

 Since passage of the RESTORE Act in 2012, Louisiana officials have made clear commitments to using our state’s share of funding for implementing the Coastal Master Plan.
 And while other Gulf states have proposed using oil spill funds for unrelated purposes, Louisiana’s funds have remained committed to coastal restoration and protection.
-Even before the oil disaster, Louisiana voters constitutionally dedicated future revenues from the Gulf of Mexico Energy Securities Act (GOMESA) to our Coastal Trust Fund.
+Even before the oil disaster, Louisiana voters constitutionally dedicated future revenues from the Gulf of Mexico Energy Security Act (GOMESA) to our Coastal Trust Fund.

 We – government officials, citizens and stakeholders – have clearly demonstrated to neighboring states and the federal government that we are committed to our Coastal Master Plan.
 In explaining the gravity of our land-loss situation and why it merits national attention and federal funding, we have shown that we are serious about spending our oil spill dollars on restoring our coast.
 We must safeguard all coastal funding – state and federal – for coastal restoration and protection projects.